 Publication Ethics and Malpractice Statement

 The editorial team of Plant Ecology and Evolution adheres to academic standards to ensure quality and integrity of the content published, and monitors the peer review and production process to that purpose.
-External contributors, such as authors and reviewers, are expected to comply strictly with the following policy on publication ethics and malpractice.
+External contributors, such as authors and reviewers, are expected to strictly comply with the following policy on publication ethics and malpractice.

 Distribution of published contributions